 Eastern massage can refer to Amma Therapy, which was first practiced in China as early as 3,000 B.C., Thai massage that Buddhist monks created 2,500 years ago, or Japanese shiatsu, which was developed by Tokujiro Namikoshi in the 20th century.
 You can find massage therapists offering these services all across Asia as well as in some of America's larger, more diverse cities.

 However, Asian massage has also come to mean something quite different in recent years—a "happy ending massage," which includes sexual services.
 Also marketed as full-body massages or "full-service" treatments, these are often found at seedy "spas" with handwritten signs and boarded up windows, or chair massages at malls.

 The Traditional Option: Booking an Eastern Massage

 The best places to find authentic Asian massages are overseas in countries where the practice originated like Japan, Thailand, and China.
 However, you can find real Eastern massage therapists in the United States, too.

-The easiest place to get authentic Asian massage is in cities that have large Asian communities like New York City, Los Angeles, and San Francisco.
-Asian massage tends to be stronger than Western massage and use acupressure points.
-It can "hurt so good" and you often feel results from one session.
-Korean spas, frequently found in the same urban centers, are another good place to get quality Asian massage.
-Prices can range from $40 for inexpensive bare bones Asian operations to $120 for day spas with more amenities, like locker rooms, robes and saunas.
+You'll have your best luck in cities with large communities of Asian-Americans like Los Angeles, San Francisco, and New York City.
+Korean spas, frequently found in these same urban areas, are another good place to get quality Asian massage.
+Domestically, prices can range from $40 for inexpensive Asian-owned salons and parlors to $120 for day spas with more amenities like locker rooms, robes, and saunas.

-Sometimes the women get 1/2 or the service plus tips (assuming their debt has been paid off).
-Often the house keeps the "house fee" and the woman keeps the "tips" for "extras."
-While it wasn't work they initially chose, many of the woman keep doing it even after their debt is paid because the money is good for someone with few jobs skills and minimal English.
+While it wasn't work they initially chose, many of the women keep doing it even after their debt is paid because the money is good for someone with few jobs skills and minimal English.